rkonoplev/dniester/docs/en/GIT_BASH_COMMANDS.md

 3. Use appropriate Spring profiles for different environments
 4. Monitor resource usage during development

-This reference should help developers quickly find and use the right commands for common development tasks.
+This reference will help developers quickly find and use the correct commands for common development tasks.